How Can I Save Tax on My Salary in India?

 Cash donations to designated organisations are eligible for a tax exemption of up to $2,000 under Section 80G of the Internal Revenue Code.
 Wire and bank transfers, on the other hand, are tax-free in their entirety or in part.
 If you donate to a charity that supports scientific research or rural development, you may be eligible for tax deduction benefits under Section 80GGA.

 8. Become a member of a political party.

 Tax exemptions are available for all donations to political parties and contributions to electoral trusts made under Section 80GGC of the Act of 1961.

-If the organisation is registered under Section 29A of the Representation of People Act of 1951, the entire amount donated to your selected political party is free from any income tax computations.
+If the organization is registered under Section 29A of the Representation of People Act of 1951, the entire amount donated to your selected political party is free from any income tax computations.

 Cash deposits are not permitted; such gifts must be provided through wired or bank transfers.

 NOTE: To receive additional funds, make sure you submit the income tax return form and the Form 16 issued by your employer.